-Geosciences Pollution Prevention and Treatment course - GPTP
+Geosciences Course in Pollution Prevention and Treatment – GPTP

-The Geosciences, Pollution Preventionand Treatment(GPTP) course is designed to provide a generalist education in Earth Sciences, complemented by professional training in the fields of pollution prevention and treatment, particularly for water and soil, with a 4 to 6 month internship in a professional environment or laboratory .
+The Geosciences, Pollution Preventionand Treatment(GPTP) program is designed to provide a broad-based education in Earth Sciences, supplemented by professional training in the fields of pollution prevention and treatment—particularly water and soil pollution—and includes a 4- to 6-month internship in a professional setting or laboratory.

 • hydraulics/hydrogeology/hydrology